Judith Clurman, Conductor

 — The New York Times

 Judith is a member of ASCAP, ASCAP’s Special Classification Committee, and the National Academy of Television Arts and Sciences.
-She edits two choral series, with over 100 publications for Hal Leonard.
-Her own music and have been performed by the Detroit, Houston, New Jersey, National, San Francisco, and Toronto Symphonies, and the Boston and New York Pops.
-Her work can be heard on the Acis, Delos, Decca and New World labels.
+She edits two choral series, with over 150 publications for Hal Leonard.
+Her own music and arrangements are published by G. Schirmer, Hal Leonard, and Schott, and have been performed by the Detroit, Houston, New Jersey, National, San Francisco, and Toronto Symphonies, and the Boston and New York Pops.
+Her works, “Eight Days of Lights” and “Washington Women,” are performed by choruses across our nation.
+Her ensembles can be heard on the Acis, Albany, Decca, Delos, New World labels, and Symphony Space labels.

 “Clurman’s singers offer brilliantly rich sound, fluent musicality and sophisticated wide-ranging expression.
 The term virtuoso would be no hyperbole.”